 In 1953, Selchow & Righter sold 800,000 Scrabble games, but still couldn’t keep up with demand.
 Christmas shoppers had to either put their names on a waiting list or linger by a store counter hoping for a new shipment to arrive.

-Coleco bought Selchow & Righter in 1986, and three years later Coleco was purchased by Hasbro -- a Pawtucket, R.I., based company.
+Coleco bought Selchow & Righter in 1986.
+Then three years later, Hasbro -- a Pawtucket, R.I., based company -- bought Coleco.

 Alfred Butts retired on his Scrabble royalties.
 He liked to say, ‘one-third went to taxes, I gave one-third away, and the other third enabled me to have an enjoyable life.’